|Course #||Credit Hours||Course Name|

 An elective minor is required (minimum 14 semester hours) to be approved by the advisor and the Dean of the College of Science, Technology, and Mathematics as contributing to the student’s career goals.
 While any of the approved minors listed in the Academic Program Manual can, in principle, be taken, those in the College of Science, Technology, and Mathematics plus Communication, Political Science, Psychology, Sociology from the College of Humanities and Social Sciences, and all the Business minors from the College of Business and Management as well as the School of Education would certainly be appropriate for careers that chemists have historically chosen.

-Liberal Studies Program: As outlined on appropriate Liberal Studies Check Sheet * Indicates courses that also meet Liberal Studies requirements
+LIBERAL STUDIES PROGRAM: As outlined on appropriate Liberal Studies Check Sheet

 The Chemistry Program at Alderson Broaddus University is designed to provide students with a solid and broad foundation on which they base their careers.
 Chemistry can no doubt be regarded as a fascinating field in science because it is so fundamental to our daily life.
 There is not a single day in our life that goes by without the “touch” of chemistry.
 Chemistry is often referred to as a central science as it conjoins physics and mathematics, biology and medicine, and the earth and environmental sciences.
 In short, everything is chemical!